 Open source LMS includes basic learning management features and can often be download directly from the providers website and start using it right away.

 - The biggest upside: Using an open source LMS is FREE!
 It won’t cost your organization anything to download the software.

-- The biggest downside: Although open source LMS solutions don’t require an initial investment, they only offer the most basic learning management features—making it difficult for organizations to get what they need out the system without customizing it.
+- The biggest downside: Although open source LMS solutions don’t require an initial investment, they only offer the most basic learning management features—making it difficult for organizations to get what they need out of the system without customizing it.
 Often, corporate customers that use Moodle invest a large chunk of change into integrating it with other software programs and making it more applicable to their business needs.

 There are many options for a SaaS-based system in the market, though many of the options are catered toward medium to large organizations with a bigger budget for cloud-based training delivery.
 However, there are a variety of LMS providers that offer reasonably priced options for small businesses.
 Let’s look at the best LMS options available for organizations with less than 500 employees to see the cost of implementing an LMS.